purpleblues/gistman-ios/README.md

 # gistman-ios
-A curated list of simple, useful and easy to copy-and-paste gists
+A curated list of simple, useful and easy to copy-and-paste gists for iOS